-- Future development within the City of Joondalup needs to be sensitive to the natural environment and conserve valuable environmental assets as well as being cognisant of potential impacts of climate change. - Future planning initiatives will need to be consistent with the objectives of the Environment Plan 2007-2011 and the draft Coastal Planning Strategy (WAPC).
+- Future development within the City of Joondalup needs to be sensitive to the natural environment and conserve valuable environmental assets as well as being cognisant of potential impacts of climate change. - Future planning initiatives will need to be consistent with the objectives of the Environment Plan 2007 2014 20191, and the draft State Coastal Planning Strategy Policy, and the outcomes of coastal vulnerability assessments.
+(WAPC).